Care Instructions

 Same basic instructions as listed in the first section pertaining to all-wood boards.
 Any portion of the bowl containing resin should not be sanded unless a very fine grit of 1200 or higher is used.

 Minimal care is required other than occasional dusting.
 Apply a thin layer of wax and buff as needed.
-Renaissance wax has been used for most of the boxes we sell, but any paste wax or beeswax will work.
-Do not sand the boxes.
+Renaissance wax has been used for most of these items, but any paste wax or beeswax will work.